Buck Zumhofe

-Eugene Otto "Buck" Zumhofe (born March 21, 1951) is a convicted sex offender and former American professional wrestler better known as "The King of Rock n' Roll" Buck Zumhofe.
-In 2014, Zumhofe was sentenced to 25 years in prison for criminal sexual conduct.
+Eugene Otto Zumhofe (born March 21, 1951) is an American convicted sex offender and former professional wrestler.
+In 2014, Zumhofe was sentenced to four consecutive 25 year sentences in prison for criminal sexual conduct.

+Zumhofe worked as a professional wrestler under the ring name Buck Zumhofe.
+Nicknamed "The King of Rock n' Roll", he was one of the stars of the lightweight divisions for the American Wrestling Association (AWA) and World Class Championship Wrestling (WCCW) during the 1980s.
+He was a sporadic jobber for the World Wrestling Federation (WWF) during the 1980s and '90s, and later ran his own independent promotion.

+Between 1986 and 2014, Zumhofe was convicted of sexual crimes or domestic abuse on four occasions.
+As of July 2025, Zumhofe is incarcerated at MCF – Willow River/Moose Lake for 12 counts of criminal sexual conduct.

 Professional wrestling career

 Zumhofe was trained by Verne Gagne along with Ricky Steamboat, Scott Irwin and The Iron Sheik.
 As part of his gimmick, he carried a boombox around at all times, and he became a popular light heavyweight competitor in the American Wrestling Association (AWA) in the early and mid 1980s.
 He feuded primarily with "Mr. Electricity" Steve Regal over the AWA World Light Heavyweight Championship during that time.
 Zumhofe also wrestled in World Class Championship Wrestling (WCCW) where he teamed with Iceman King Parsons as the Rock 'n' Soul Connection.
 The team held the WCCW American Tag Team titles twice and rose to main event status on the World Class weekly tour loop as the Von Erichs (the established main event talents) would only wrestle in major cities.
 As a singles wrestler in WCCW, Zumhofe reached the final of the TV title tournament in March 1985, where he lost to Rip Oliver.
 Zumhofe left WCCW in October 1985.

 Returning to the AWA in 1985, he won his second AWA World Light Heavyweight Championship by defeating Steve Regal, but was forced to vacate the title in July 1986 after he was sent to prison following his conviction for sexual misconduct.
 In 1988, he wrestled for Windy City Wrestling and Pro Wrestling America.
 In 1989, after his release from prison, Zumhofe again returned to the AWA.
 In 1990, he won the AWA World Light Heavyweight title for the third time, defeating Jonnie Stewart.
 He feuded with Stewart over the title until the promotion closed in 1991.

 Zumhofe also made sporadic appearances for the World Wrestling Federation as a jobber during the 80s and 90s.
-He was the first wrestler to be put in a body bag by The Undertaker and was also the wrestler who Triple H faced in his WWF debut.
+He was the first wrestler to be put in a body bag by The Undertaker and was also the first wrestler to face Triple H in 1995.
 During Zumhofe's career he also wrestled for Roy Shire's promotion in San Francisco, in Vancouver for Al Tomko, in Portland for Don Owen, and in Japan for Giant Baba.

 In 2000, Zumhofe opened the Rock & Roll Wrestling promotion, which ran shows in Minnesota, Iowa, Illinois, Wisconsin, and North and South Dakota.